OxyZin/miiShop/README.md

 ## 🤝 Contribution

 Contributions are welcome!
-If you'd like to help, open a pull request or report an issue in the Issues Tab [GitHub Pages](https://github.com/OxyZin/WBFS-Utility/issues).
+If you'd like to help, open a pull request or report an issue in the [Issues Tab](https://github.com/OxyZin/WBFS-Utility/issues).

 ## 📧 Contact